 You can skip the script — Plan B is available over the counter.
 You don’t need to show your ID to buy it, either.
 You can usually get it from your local pharmacy.

 The average cost ranges from $40 to $50, according to Planned Parenthood.
-You can also go for a generic brand.
-They’re just as effective and tend to be nicer on the wallet.
+You can also opt for a generic brand.
+They’re just as effective and tend to be easier on the wallet.

 You also need an Rx for an IUD, since a doctor has to insert it.
 Thankfully, the device and procedure are often covered by insurance.

-If your EC didn’t work just, remember: Everything will be OK.
-There are tons of resources available if you aren’t sure what to do.
-Call your doctor, local clinic, or counselor.
+If your EC didn’t work and you aren’t sure what to do, there are tons of resources available.
+You can call a doctor, local clinic, or counselor.
 They can give you more info so you can make the best informed decision.

 Whether you choose to carry the pregnancy to term or proceed with an abortion, know that you’re not alone. ❤️️